Troubleshooting iOS Monitoring

 Fix Wi-Fi Detection

-Check whether Bark detects your kid's iOS device while plugged in
+Check if Bark detects your kid's iOS device while plugged in

-2. Check your kid's iOS device screen for a "Trust" prompt and tap Trust if present.
+- Check your kid's iOS device screen for a "Trust" prompt and tap Trust if present.
+If there is no "Trust" prompt, you may have granted it already.

 Fix USB Detection